Busways: Fleet

 Having traditionally purchased Leyland buses, in November 1978 the first of 30 Volvo B58s were delivered.
-Since then Busways have purchased buses from MAN, Mercedes-Benz, Scania and Volvo.
-In the 1970s the Rowe fleet livery was white with a red stripe with an orange stripe added in 1988.
-Since 2010 the blue and white Transport for NSW livery has been applied to the Sydney and Central Coast fleets.
+Since then, Busways have purchased buses from MAN, Mercedes-Benz, Scania and Volvo.
+In the 1970s the Rowe fleet livery was white with a red stripe, with an orange stripe added in 1988.
+Since 2010, the blue and white Transport for NSW livery has been applied to the Sydney and Central Coast fleets.

-As of November 2022, Busways operates 1289 buses (excluding Adelaide operations).
-Busways' Adelaide operations operates 133 buses.
-A total of 1422 buses are operated by Busways across Australia.
+As of June 2025, Busways operates 1,201 buses in NSW, including 36 electric buses, and 134 buses in Adelaide.
+Busways operates a total of 1,335 buses across Australia.